 The community observed with eager anticipation the progress of their new spiritual home.
 Up from the foundation arose the familiar trapezoidal dome.
 Vigorous efforts were underway to furnish the interior.
 By February 1970, the building was nearing completion.
 A Torah homecoming was joyfully celebrated on April 12.
 The cornerstone, quarried in Israel, was re-laid on September 20, and the formal dedication took place on October 18, 1970.

 As the synagogue prospered, it gained even greater stature in the area.
 Temple Sinai, a traditional pillar of Judaism in Long Beach, began discussion with Temple Beth Zion about fusing the strength of these two institutions.
-In the spirit of kinship and communal service, the merger took place in 1974 to become Temple Beth Zion-Sinai.
+In the spirit of kinship and communal service, we joined in 1974 to become Temple Beth Zion-Sinai.

 In the late 80’s when the Huntington Park Temple closed its doors, Temple Beth Zion-Sinai offered to bring over their memorial boards that are on the wall of our chapel.
 After many years of discussing a possible merger, Temple Beth El of Long Beach joined our congregational family in August 1990.